Tornadoes of 1956: May 12–14

+A large tornado in Flint, Michigan on May 12.

 A deadly outbreak sequence of 19 tornadoes struck Michigan, Nebraska, Pennsylvania, Missouri, and Texas.
 It started with an outbreak of 10 tornadoes in Michigan on May 12, a large, 800 yard wide F2 tornado hit the eastern side of Ithaca, killing one and injuring four.
 This was followed by an F2 tornado that hit Hubbardston, injuring three.
 An F1 tornado then injured one near Laingsburg.
 Later, twin F2 tornadoes hit the far northwestern Detroit suburb of Wixom, injuring five apiece.
 The worst tornado of the outbreak then touched down in Downtown Flint before striking the Southeastern suburbs of Flint at F4 intensity, killing three and injuring 116.
 This was followed by another F4 tornado tore through the southern Detroit suburbs of Allen Park, Lincoln Park, and Ecorse before presumably moving into Canada south of Windsor, Ontario, injuring 22.

 Three nighttime F2 tornadoes then struck areas near Pittsburgh.
 The first one hit the town of Aliquippa northwest of Pittsburgh just before midnight.
 The second one hit West Mifflin and Duquesne southeast of Pittsburgh just after midnight on May 13, injuring five.
 The final F2 tornado than hit areas north of Windber, injuring one.
 The final tornado of the outbreak was an isolated F1 tornado that hit areas north-northwest of Miles, Texas.

 In the end, the outbreak caused four fatalities and 162 injuries.